-Commissioners should not attend staff meetings, as Commissioners have no role in such matters and even if a Commissioner is just an observer, his/her presence may intimidate staff and/or interfere with staff's ability to do their job independently and professionally.
+Commissioners should not attend staff meetings only attend staff meetings if they are invited by the appropriate charter officer. as Commissioners have no role in such matters and even if a Commissioner is just an observer, his/her presence may intimidate staff and/or interfere with staff's ability to do their job independently and professionally.

-Commissioners should not solicit any type of political support from City staff, including but not limited to requesting financial contributions, display of posters or lawn signs, name on support list.
+Commissioners should not solicit any type of political support from City staff during work hours, including but not limited to requesting financial contributions, display of posters or lawn signs, name on support list.